Samiel19/form_scrapper/README.md

 The user can add form templates at andpoint "/forms/post_template" and after this post search data at endpoint "/forms/get_form" and get best form template for his form.
-At endpoint "/forms/templates" user can get all rom templates.
+At endpoint "/forms/templates" user can get all templates.

 For example: if you have